The 6th Annual European Space Forum

 Session 8: Secure Connectivity in Europe – Delivering a Sovereign Multi-Orbit Backbone

-Secure satellite communications are now a core strategic requirement for Europe, underpinning crisis response, civil protection, defence and diplomacy, and the resilience of critical infrastructure.
-GOVSATCOM is the EU’s framework for ensuring trusted, secure governmental satcom capabilities, while IRIS² is the next-generation multi-orbit programme intended to deliver the sovereign capacity and industrial scale needed to meet Europe’s long-term ambitions.
+Secure satellite communications are a strategic capability for Europe, underpinning crisis response, defence operations, diplomatic communications, and the continuity of critical governmental functions.
+The EU’s GOVSATCOM framework provides trusted governmental satcom services already coming online, while IRIS² is the next-generation multi-orbit programme designed to deliver sovereign capacity at scale and strengthen Europe’s long-term strategic autonomy.
+Alongside these EU initiatives, several Member States also maintain national secure communications systems, providing additional resilience and redundancy across Europe’s wider architecture.

-• How important are secure connectivity services in Europe and what is the strategic vision behind Europe’s ambition here?
+• How important are secure connectivity services, and what is the long-term strategic vision underpinning Europe’s secure connectivity ambitions?

 • How do GOVSATCOM and IRIS² fit within broader ambitions for space sovereignty and multi-orbit resilience?

-• With GOVSATCOM services now operational and IRIS² entering procurement, what are the most critical decisions that will shape delivery and long-term success?
+• With GOVSATCOM services now operational and IRIS² rendezvous ongoing, what are the most critical decisions that will shape the delivery and long-term success of these programmes?

 • Is there a business case for IRIS²?
 What opportunities does this create for European industry and start-ups across the space and cybersecurity value chains?